 Dual POV, First Person

 It is no secret of mine that one of my favorite niche romance genres is Bully Romances.
-The angst and tension are simply on another level BR books, probably because it could be argued that the romance is toxic, but hey, I can have my (non)guilty pleasures thank you very much.
+The angst and tension are simply on another level in BR books.
+Probably because it could be argued that the romance is toxic, but, hey, I can have my (non)guilty pleasures, thank you very much.
 And so can you.
 There's another conversation to be had about how often I see shaming within the book community nowadays, about what people like and don't like.
 Alas, I'm here to talk about this book, but please keep in mind that just because you don't get anything out of a book, that makes it an OPINION.

 Devil May Care is book one in a new BR series set at a prep school.
-Of course, it follows the proper BR tropes, "different" girl is bullied by the rich popular boy.
+Of course, it follows the proper BR tropes: "different" girl is bullied by the rich popular boy(s).
 She fights back, he falls for her, and crazy romps ensue.

 This one doesn't get a trigger warning for dubious consent, it was all pretty willing 100% of the time on both sides.
 But I will warn you that there are some tough moments of prejudice and hate against some characters that some might be upset by, especially if you are a part of the LGBTQ+ community.
 But, everyone gets what's coming to them in the end and the book actually wraps up with a rare kind of resolution you don't see too often in this genre.